-(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on the Swearing in of Donald Trump as the 45th President of the United States:
+(Concord, NH) – Congresswoman Annie Kuster (NH-02) released the following statement on the firing of Federal Bureau of Investigation Director James Comey:

 In The News